skienzmatishun/rippreport/content/p/dog-and-pony-show/index.md

 ---
-title: "DOG AND PONY SHOW"
+title: DOG AND PONY SHOW
 date: 2019-05-10
-thumbnail: "img/dog-and-pony-show.jpg"
+thumbnail: img/dog-and-pony-show.jpg
 summary: "Get ready Fairhope!
 The Catalyst Council has called a special meeting at a special time, that they hope is inconvenient for everyone.
 Today at 3:30, I have to agree that is an excellent time, where transparency and accountability will not be an issue, because only a few people will attend."
 categories:
 - freaky-friday
 tags:
 - budget
 - catalyst
 - city-council
 - wilson
 authors:
 - ripp-report
+alttags: "Group in animal costumes: dog, horse, kangaroo, and others, referencing a “dog and pony show” meeting about local council ..."
 ---
 ## READ THE FOLLOW UP

 {{< socialpreview url="https://rippreport.com/p/dog-and-pony-show-2/" >}}